top of page

 Mental Health: Anorexia

-Cancer: May help
+Cancer: May help reduce the incidence of precancerous polyps

 Infectious Disease: Malaria, whooping cough, gonorrhea

-Other: Fever, weight loss
+Other: Fever, modest weight loss (belly fat)

 * * *

 CAUTION/CONTRAINDICATIONS: This herb can be lethal in overdose.
 Be aware of safe dosages.
 It is not recommended for those with liver problems, diabetes, heart problems, hypertension, and blood pressure medicine or sedatives.
 It should not be taken with certain antifungals or some cancer medications.
-It should not be taken with CYP3A4 and CYP2D6 metabolized medications.
+It should not be taken with CYP3A4 and CYP2D6-metabolized medications.
 There is a question of whether Goldenseal/berberine may also interact with medicines pumped by C-glycoprotein substrates.
 It has potential interactions with many other conventional drugs and herbs.

 FORMS: Linament, capsules, extracts, tea (bulk), powder, tincture, eye balm, cream